MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-reconciliation-with-the-general-ledger.md

     3. The indirect cost \(overhead\) is transferred from the indirect cost account to the inventory account. \(Output\)

     4. This results in a variance amount of LCY 157.00.
-Variances are only calculated for standard\-cost items. \(Output\)
+Variances are only calculated for standard-cost items. \(Output\)

          ![Results of output posting to G&#47;L accounts](../ApplicationDesign/media/design_details_inventory_costing_3_gl_posting_output.png "design\_details\_inventory\_costing\_3\_GL\_posting\_output")